nozma-knows/nextjs-saas-starter/README.md

 In your Supabase project, navigate to [auth > URL configuration](https://app.supabase.com/project/_/auth/url-configuration) and set your main production URL (e.g. https://your-deployment-url.vercel.app) as the site url.

 Next, in your Vercel deployment settings, add a new **Production** environment variable called `NEXT_PUBLIC_SITE_URL` and set it to the same URL.
 Make sure to deselect preview and development environments to make sure that preview branches and local development work correctly.

-#### [Optional] - Set up redirect wildcards for deploy previews (not needed if you installed via the Deploy Button)

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have set redirect wildcards for you.
-You can check this by going to your Supabase [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and you should see a list of redirects under "Redirect URLs".

-Otherwise, for auth redirects (email confirmations, magic links, OAuth providers) to work correctly in deploy previews, navigate to the [auth settings](https://app.supabase.com/project/_/auth/url-configuration) and add the following wildcard URL to "Redirect URLs": `https://*-username.vercel.app/**`.
-You can read more about redirect wildcard patterns in the [docs](https://supabase.com/docs/guides/auth#redirect-urls-and-wildcards).

-#### [Optional] - Set up OAuth providers

-You can use third-party login providers like GitHub or Google.
-Refer to the [docs](https://supabase.io/docs/guides/auth#third-party-logins) to learn how to configure these.
-Once configured, you can add them to the `provider` array of the [`Auth` component](./app/signin/AuthUI.tsx) page.

-#### [Maybe Optional] - Set up Supabase environment variables (not needed if you installed via the Deploy Button)

-If you've deployed this template via the "Deploy to Vercel" button above, you can skip this step.
-The Supabase Vercel Integration will have set your environment variables for you.
-You can check this by going to your Vercel project settings, and clicking on 'Environment variables', there will be a list of environment variables with the Supabase icon displayed next to them.

-Otherwise navigate to the [API settings](https://app.supabase.com/project/_/settings/api) and paste them into the Vercel deployment interface.
-Copy project API keys and paste into the `NEXT_PUBLIC_SUPABASE_ANON_KEY` and `SUPABASE_SERVICE_ROLE_KEY` fields, and copy the project URL and paste to Vercel as `NEXT_PUBLIC_SUPABASE_URL`.

-Congrats, this completes the Supabase setup, almost there!

 ### Configure Stripe